 Data is plotted on a logarithmic scale; 0.01 represents "0" or "No flow."
 Measurements are rounded to the nearest tenths.

 Hover your mouse over the graph lines to see daily values.
-Click on the Monitoring Site Labels (Buck Creek, China Creek, etc.) to remove/add information.
+Click on the Monitoring Site Labels (Dinner Creek, Miller Creek, etc.) to remove/add information.

-Buck Creek, China Creek, Dinner Creek, Miller Creek, Seely Creek, and Upper Redwood Creek are Redwood Creek tributaries.
+Dinner Creek and Miller Creek are Redwood Creek tributaries.